 On weekend excursions, trek past a dramatic high mountain lake to the Lares hot springs or an Inca quarry used as a burial ground.
 Mountain bike to salineras—Inca salt mines—and visit the world-famous market at Pisac.
 Try your hand at the ancient practice of weaving during a workshop in Chinchero.

-On the final weekend excursion, travel to the provincial capital of Cusco, a UNESCO world heritage site and the historic capital of the Inca Empire.
+On a weekend excursion, travel to the provincial capital of Cusco, a UNESCO world heritage site and the historic capital of the Inca Empire.
 Explore the ruins of the sacred temple, Coricancha, and the terraced fortress of Sacsayhuamán, the site of one of the most important battles of the Spanish conquest.

 The community service program culminates when you travel by train deep into the Andes to explore the most famous archaeological site in the Americas—the mysterious mountaintop Inca stronghold of Machu Picchu.
 Spend a final day in Lima, reflecting on your experience and saying your goodbyes before returning home.

 - Volunteer with local workers to improve the local school.

 - Practice Spanish or Quechua as you play fútbol with Peruvian friends.

 - Hike ancient Inca trails through the mountains to remote Andean villages.